-FLVCR1 (Feline Leukemia Virus Subgroup C Cellular Receptor 1) is a Protein Coding gene.
-Diseases associated with FLVCR1 include Ataxia, Posterior Column, With Retinitis Pigmentosa and Posterior Column Ataxia.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Insulin receptor recycling.
-GO annotations related to this gene include transporter activity and heme transporter activity.
+FLVCR1 (FLVCR Heme Transporter 1) is a Protein Coding gene.
+Diseases associated with FLVCR1 include Posterior Column Ataxia With Retinitis Pigmentosa and Inherited Retinal Disorder.
+Among its related pathways are Insulin receptor recycling and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Gene Ontology (GO) annotations related to this gene include transporter activity and heme transporter activity.
 An important paralog of this gene is FLVCR2.

-Isoform 1: Heme transporter that exports cytoplasmic heme.
+[Isoform 1]: Heme transporter that exports cytoplasmic heme.
 It can also export coproporphyrin and protoporphyrin IX, which are both intermediate products in the heme biosynthetic pathway.
 Does not export bilirubin.
-Heme export depends on the presence of HPX and may be required to protect developing erythroid cells from heme toxicity.
-Heme export also provides protection from heme or ferrous iron toxicities in liver and brain.
+Heme export depends on the presence of HPX and is required to maintain intracellular free heme balance, protecting cells from heme toxicity.
+Heme export provides protection from heme or ferrous iron toxicities in liver, brain, sensory neurons and during erythtopoiesis, a process in which heme synthesis intensifies.
 Causes susceptibility to FeLV-C in vitro.
-Required during erythtopoiesis to maintain intracellular free heme balance since in proerythroblasts, heme synthesis intensifies and its accumulation is toxic for cells.

 [Isoform 2]: Heme transporter that promotes heme efflux from the mitochondrion to the cytoplasm.
 Essential for erythroid differentiation.